foolishsailor/simpleMap/README.md

 # simpleMap
-Simple geoJSON to HTML Canvas to draw images and paths using GEOJSON arrays
+small untility to convert a geoJSON array to X,Y coordinates on an HTML Canvas

+# author
+JC Durbin

+#License
+Copyright (c) 2019  JC Durbin

+Released under the MIT license.
+See LICENSE for details.